 As such Somerset County Council is able to identify the aims and objectives of local strategy and how best to implement road safety interventions.
-As no specific targets were identified within the strategic framework local targets were developed and are detailed within Appendix A.
+As no specific targets were identified within the strategic framework local targets were developed and are detailed within the Appendix.

 Traffic authorities have the flexibility to set local speed limits that are appropriate for the individual road, reflecting local needs and taking account of local considerations.
-In 2013 DfT requested through a Setting Local Speed Limits circular that traffic authorities keep their speed limits under review with changing circumstances.
-Considering the introduction of more 20 miles per hour limits and zones, over time, in urban areas and built-up village streets that are primarily residential, to ensure greater safety for pedestrians and cyclists11.
+In 2013 the DfT requested through a Setting Local Speed Limits circular that traffic authorities keep their speed limits under review with changing circumstances.
+This included considering the introduction of more 20 miles per hour limits and zones, over time, in urban areas and built-up village streets that are primarily residential, to ensure greater safety for pedestrians and cyclists10.

-BOX 6: Somerset County Council's Responsibility
+Somerset County Council's Responsibility

-Under section 39 of the Road Traffic Act 1988 highway authorities are required to prepare and carry out a programme of measures designed to promote road safety.
-This includes; investigating collisions arising from the use of vehicles on roads and highways within their administrative area, taking measures to prevent reoccurrence and the construction, improvement, maintenance and repair of such roads and paths in addition to road safety education to enable safe road users12.
+Under Section 39 of the Road Traffic Act 1988 highway authorities are required to prepare and carry out a programme of measures designed to promote road safety.
+This includes; investigating collisions arising from the use of vehicles on roads and highways within their administrative area, taking measures to prevent reoccurrence and the construction, improvement, maintenance and repair of such roads and paths in addition to road safety education to enable safe road users.

-The local authority also has duties to ensure the efficient movement of traffic under the 2004 Traffic Management Act (traffic meaning all modes of transport).
-Section 16 (1) of the Act refers to the duty placed on a highway authority to manage the road network with a view to achieving efficient movement of traffic on the network, while having regard to other policy objectives
+The Local Authority also has duties to ensure the efficient movement of traffic under the 2004 Traffic Management Act (traffic meaning all modes of transport).
+Section 16 (1) of the Act refers to the duty placed on a highway authority to manage the road network with a view to achieving efficient movement of traffic on the network, while having regard to other policy objectives.

-4.2: Local policy
+4.2: Local Policy

 At a local level road safety is a key consideration within a range of Somerset County Council policy including our 'Future Transport Plan (2011-2026) which highlights that "Transport is part of everything we do.
 It allows us to go to work or school, visit the people we care about and access the things we need.
 However, if not managed carefully the impacts transport has can also be bad for us, our economy and the environment".
 This, and other local policy, acknowledges that staying safe when travelling in our County is a key priority for residents, commuters and visitors alike.
-For a summary of some key road safety policy please see Appendix B.
+5. Transport, Road Safety and Health